nais/doc/docs/persistence/kafka/how-to/remove-access.md

 tags: [how-to, kafka]
 ---

-# Remove access to Kafka
+# Remove access to topics from an application
 This guide will show you how to remove your application's access to a Kafka topic.

 ## Remove ACLs from the topic